braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/templates/simple_survey.md

 Collect user attributes, insights, and preferences to power your campaign strategy using new In-App Message Surveys.

 {% alert important %}
-This feature is in _Early Access_.
-Ask your Braze account team to request access!
+This feature is in a closed _Early Access_ period, and only available to a limited number of brands.
 {% endalert %}

 ## SDK Requirements {#supported-sdk-versions}